jinolshah/web-to-anki/README.md

 # web-to-anki
-This is a webscraper written in Python to fetch data from particular pages of "www.chesstactics.org" and parse them into the required fields for an anki deck card.
+This is a webscraper written in Python to fetch data from 1000+ pages of "www.chesstactics.org" and parse them into the required fields for an anki deck card.
 It uses beautifulsoup.

 ## Required fields and output